Home office tax deduction: Who qualifies and how to calculate it

 • If you used the actual expense method to claim home office expenses, you’ll owe taxes on all the depreciation you’ve deducted or could have deducted if you had a profit.
 This is called “recapture of depreciation,” and you can’t exclude it from taxes.

-• If you used the safe harbor method to claim home office expenses, you don’t deduct depreciation.
-So, when you sell, you won’t owe taxes on any depreciation.
+• You don’t deduct depreciation if you use the safe harbor method to claim home office expenses.
+So, you won’t owe taxes on any depreciation when you sell.

 • Things get more complicated if you’ve switched methods from year to year.
-In that case, you’ll have to recapture depreciation for any years when you claimed actual expenses, even if you’re using the safe harbor method at the sale.
-Switching between the safe harbor and actual expense methods requires special calculations of depreciation, so it’s a good idea to consult a tax and accounting advisor for help.
+In that case, you’ll have to recapture depreciation for years you claim actual expenses, even if you use the safe harbor method at the sale.
+Switching between the safe harbor and actual expense methods requires special depreciation calculations.
+Consulting a tax and accounting advisor for help is a good idea.

 Thinking of moving?
 The home office deduction could get trickier.
 Consider the scenarios of these two self-employed people looking to sell their home (with a home office).

-• Alan is a psychiatrist and has converted a room in his home into an office for meeting patients.
+• Alan is a psychiatrist who has converted a room in his home into an office to meet patients.

 • Larry fixes small engines in a shed he built in the backyard of his home.